-If you're a non-resident business and you supply remote services such as digital content from outside New Zealand to customers who are resident in New Zealand and not registered for GST, you may be required to register for, and return, GST on these supplies.
+If you're a non-resident business and you supply remote services such as digital content from outside New Zealand to customers who are resident in New Zealand, you may be required to register for, collect and return GST on these supplies.

-If you're a non-resident business who does not make taxable supplies in New Zealand, you may be able to claim back GST charged on your New Zealand business expenses if you meet certain conditions.
+If you're a non-resident business who does not make taxable supplies in New Zealand, you may be able to register for GST as a non-resident business claimant and claim back GST charged on your New Zealand business expenses if you're eligible.

 If you're unsure about whether your business needs to register, you can contact us or your tax agent.